felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 ---

-**IMPORTANT NOTE:** If you wish to connect a store of the Just Eat Takeaway.com chain outside the United Kingdom, Ireland or Canada, you should use [Just Eat Takeaway Bridge](/apps/just-eat-takeaway/) instead.
+**IMPORTANT NOTE:** To connect a store on a different Just Eat Takeaway.com platform, you should use [Just Eat Takeaway Bridge](/apps/just-eat-takeaway/) instead.

+---

-It is possible to connect other food delivery and ordering websites operated by Just Eat Takeaway.com in other European markets through the HubRise Just Eat Flyt Bridge if the Just Eat Flyt team validates it.
+It may be possible to connect a store operated by Just Eat Takeaway.com on another European market through Flyt, if the Just Eat Flyt team validates it.
 Integration features might however differ from market to market.
 For more information, contact HubRise at [support@hubrise.com](mailto:support@hubrise.com).

----

----

-**IMPORTANT NOTE:** The OrderPad can be switched off in the UK market only.
-The Just Eat Flyt integration does not support tabletless integrations in other markets.

----

 ## Integration Features